 It's a good idea to speak with a personal injury lawyer after any kind of car accident.
 Crashes involving teen drivers could have a variety of factors involved.
 Whether it was a case of texting while driving, speeding or too many teen passengers, your lawyer can stay on top of investigative details.

-If you or a loved one has been injured in an accident involving icy roads or winter weather, contact the skilled team at Davis Law Group, P.A. at 866-397-2897 for a free consultation today, and stay abreast of the latest weather conditions with WLOS ABC News Channel 13.
-If you have to travel, slow down and drive safely.
+If you or somebody you love has been injured in a car accident involving a teen driver, contact the skilled team at Davis Law Group, P.A. at 866-397-2897 for a free consultation today.